MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 A Firewall can be understood as a collection of valves

-* Each valve/port corresponds to single service  (e.g. http, ssh, https, smtp)
+* Each valve/port corresponds to single service at the application level (e.g. http, ssh, https, smtp)
 * Each valve can
   - Permit traffic in one or both directions
   - Deny traffic